 Reviewing your designs

 The independent panel draws on a pool of trained external design experts.
-The panel is a way of testing and refining proposed ideas through a peer assessment which provides constructive advice to design teams to enhance the design quality and promote the growth of sustainable communities.
+The panel is a way of testing and refining proposed ideas through peer assessment.
+This provides constructive advice to design teams enabling them to enhance the design quality and promote the growth of sustainable communities.

 The Design Enabling Panel Members

-The panel is made up of 30 qualified design experts who have delivered high profile successful schemes across the south east of England, and who understand the development pressures faced in this area.
-Their experience covers architecture, landscape design, urban design, historic environment and sustainability.
+The panel is made up of 30 qualified design experts who have delivered high profile successful schemes across the south east of England and they understand the development pressures faced in this area.